Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions 'Great for finding files when you don't know their exact location', giving usage context.
-It does not explicitly state when not to use or list alternatives, but the purpose is clear enough for an agent to decide.
+The description gives usage context ('Great for finding files when you don't know their exact location') and provides pattern examples.
+However, it does not explicitly state when not to use this tool or mention alternatives for specific cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.